Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 24 Januari 2025 08.48.02 UTC
+- WIB: Jumat, 24 Januari 2025 09.50.21 UTC
-- WITA: Jumat, 24 Januari 2025 09.48.02 UTC
+- WITA: Jumat, 24 Januari 2025 10.50.21 UTC
-- WIT: Jumat, 24 Januari 2025 10.48.02 UTC
+- WIT: Jumat, 24 Januari 2025 11.50.21 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: attitude
+Kategori: motivational